Chocolate halva is a creative version of a traditional Greek lenten dessert.

 Not only is halva delicious, it is also so versatile.
 We have previously posted a halva recipe which was flavoured with orange and raisins.
 Super delicious!
 The lovely thing about halva is that once you get the basic recipe down, you will find it pretty easy to experiment with other flavours and combinations of ingredients.
-So here, we did just that.
-We decided to mix in some cocoa powder, dairy free chocolate pieces and finely chopped walnuts to create a chocolate lovers halva.
+We have created recipes for halva with petimezi, with cactus pear and a dual flavoured halva with apple and raspberry.
+All so wonderful!
+Here, we have moved into the delicious world of chocolate and created a chocolate halva.
+We decided to mix in some cocoa powder, dairy free chocolate pieces and finely chopped walnuts to create a vegan chocolate lover’s halva.

 This recipe makes a semolina based halva which is soft, and almost gelatinous in texture.
 This should not be confused with the other halva which is a tahini based dessert that is more crumbly and nutty in flavour.
 Same name, totally different desserts.